Wild West solar industry 2.0

 MCS ensured Spam folder-level technologies never saw the light of day within the UK marketplace.
 Likewise, MCS gave installation providers confidence.
 No installation business wants floods of negative customer complaints after fitting expensive systems.

-MCS ensured standards to offer peace of mind to the installer, customer, and industry.
+MCS ensured standards to offer peace of mind to the installer, customer, and industry as a whole.

 For better or worse?